snudatalab/KG-CTF/README.md

 # KG-CTF

-This is the official implementation of [Accurate Coupled Tensor Factorization with Knowledge Graph] (BigData 2024).
+This is the official implementation of "Accurate Coupled Tensor Factorization with Knowledge Graph" (BigData 2024).
 The codes for the implementation of KG-CTF (Knowledge Graph based Coupled Tensor Factorization) are included in `src/`.

 ![Overview](KG-CTF.png)